mumal123/fraud-detactor/Readme.md

 ## Fraud Detector – Streamlit App

-A simple web app to predict whether a customer might be involved in fraudulent activity based on transaction data.
+A simple web app to predict whether a customer might be involved in fraudulent activity based on certain data.

 ---